splunk/observability-workshop/content/en/conf/opentelemetry-collector/4-processors.md

 {{% /tab %}}

-As the workshop instance is running on an AWS/EC2 instance we can gather tags from the EC2 metadata API.
+If the workshop instance is running on an AWS/EC2 instance we can gather the following tags from the EC2 metadata API (this is not available on other platforms).

 - `cloud.provider ("aws")`
 - `cloud.platform ("aws_ec2")`